JonnoFTW/jonnoftw.github.com/_posts/2017-01-18-markov-chain-image-generation.md

 ## Overview

 In this post I will describe a method of generating images using a Markov Chain built from a training image.
+We train a markov chain to store pixel colours as the node values and the count of neighbouring pixel colours becomes the connection weight to neighbour nodes.
+To generate an image, we randomly walk through the chain and paint a pixel in the output image.
+The result is images that have a similar colour pallette to the original, but none of the coherence.
+They still look nice though.

 ### Description